 Five non-ferrous metal applications which affected global industries in a big way include aluminum aircraft frames, magnesium transmissions, titanium golf clubs, zinc electrical hardware, and bronze gears.

 The Industrial and Transportation Revolutions fueled the demand for non-ferrous metal applications.

-The development of the airplane industry, the commercialization of automobiles, and the mass production of durable and recreational consumer goods.
-Today, real-world applications of non-ferrous metals provide technological advantages at indispensable cost savings.
+The development of the airplane industry, the commercialization of automobiles, and the mass production of durable and recreational consumer goods paved the way for today’s real-world applications of non-ferrous metals that provide technological advantages at indispensable cost savings.

 Lightweight, durable, strong, and highly flexible, aluminum has proven to be the best material for constructing aircraft.